Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 - The first stanza mentions the symbols of progress, those often iconic things like cars and computers and high-tech stuff.
 Lots of these also end up as junk despite the fact that, when first produced, they were held in such high esteem.

 - The second stanza asks a tentative question which it fails to answer directly.
-If all this onward-impelling (onward forcing) manufacture of pristine and precious things is so civilized, how come loads of it gets dumped?
-In polite terms - given over - the speaker is suggesting that all this stuff is a sort of gift, but offered not out of kindness but necessity.
+If all this onward-impelling (onward forcing) manufacture of pristine and precious things is so civilized, how come loads of it get dumped?
+In polite terms—given over—the speaker is suggesting that all this stuff is a sort of gift, but offered not out of kindness but necessity.

 This poem asks the reader in a curious roundabout way, to think about the role of the junkyard in the context of modern society.
 In the 21st century we like to think of ourselves as refined, efficient and progressive when it comes to technology, but having junkyards so prominent is proof that we're anything but.